calderhayes/datos/README.md

 # Why I built this

 Current solutions were not meeting my needs more my style.
-I ended up creating much of the components I required anyways, so I decided to make a simple utility until something more main stream meeted my needs.
+I ended up creating much of the components I required anyways, so I decided to make a simple utility until something more main stream meets my needs.

 # Usage